microsoftgraph/microsoft-graph-docs-contrib/concepts/known-issues.md

 1. Parallel - no individual request states a dependency in the `dependsOn` property.
 2. Serial - all individual requests depend on the previous individual request.
-3. Same - all individual requests that state a dependency in the `dependsOn` property, state the same dependency.
+3. Same - all individual requests that state a dependency in the `dependsOn` property, state the same dependency. **Note**: Requests made under this pattern will be executed sequentially.

 As JSON batching matures, these limitations will be removed.